 The essential qualities of church leaders that Paul identifies in his letter to Titus can double as essential qualities for parents.
 Not all of them come naturally, but all of them are attainable through prayer and sustained effort.
 To master these qualities, we need to be self-aware.
 We need to recognize situations in which we tend to be irreverent or impatient.
 We also need an accountability partner (in the form of our spouse) to help us recognize when we fall short of the mark.

-4. And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord (Eph.
-6:4).
+4. And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord (Ephesians 6:4).

 Parental authority must be exercised wisely and judiciously.
 Paul warns against a heavy-handed approach to childrearing.
 Intimidation is not an effective parenting tool.
 Obedience without respect is an empty achievement—and a temporary one.
 Kids who are bullied into obeying will resent it eventually.
 As they get older, many will be provoked into anger and acting out.